 The Society has both a Slide Bank and a Library, these are concerned mostly with stapeliads and ceropegiads.
 In both cases, duplicate copies can be obtained at cost price from the librarians.
 For reasons of copyright these services are available to members only for the purposes of their personal research.
 With around two thousand slides and an even larger number of papers, the Society possesses an enormous fund of information.

 As a contribution to the introduction to and maintenance of species in cultivation, the Society publishes annual Seed Lists.
-These are issued to Members Only. and are available on request from the Seed Bank Secretary.
+These are issued to Members Only. and are available on request from the Seed Bank Secretary (Alan Butler).
 They are probably the world's finest source of Asclepiad seed, bringing together donations derived from carefully pollinated plants as well as much habitat collected seed.

 Payments can be made to the persons named below in their local currency.
 Please make these cheques etc payable to the named person, NOT to the Society.
 Payment for subscriptions, seed, and publications may be made by credit card as above.